QuantEcon/lecture-source-py/source/rst/arma.rst

-To get some more examples, as our laboratory we'll replicate quartets of graphs that :cite:`Ljungqvist2012` use to teach "how to read spectral densities"
+To get some more examples, as our laboratory we'll replicate quartets of graphs that :cite:`Ljungqvist2012` use to teach "how to read spectral densities".

 Ljunqvist and Sargent's first  model is  :math:`X_t = 1.3 X_{t-1} - .7 X_{t-2} + \epsilon_t`